craigmateo/architectural-literacy/README.md

-# Map of Computer Science — Structured Outline (Expanded)
+# Map of Computer Science — Outline
-*A conceptual, bird’s-eye overview based on the visual map by Dominic Walliman.*
+*A conceptual, bird’s-eye overview (based on the visual map by Dominic Walliman).*

 ```mermaid
 mindmap